P. Atkinson, 'Computer Memories: The History of Computer Form'

 History and Technology 15(1-2): 1998: 89-120.

-A text only version of this article can be downloaded for free from the SHURA website.
+A text only version of this article can be downloaded here.

-The full document can be accessed on History and Technology's Website.
+The full article is on History and Technology's Website.